tardfree/openwrt-sysupgrade-ab/README.md

 ## Setup for GPT partition layout
 1. Install Packages: `opkg install parted coreutils-stat blkid e2fsprogs`
-2. If required, resize the initial root partition (2)
+2. If required, resize the initial root partition (2) (naming it is shown here but optional)
    ```
    root@OpenWrt:~# parted --fix --script /dev/sda resizepart 2 1041MiB name 2 root_a
+   Warning: Not all of the sapce available to /dev/sda appears to be used, you can fix
+   the GPT to use all of the space (an extra 8142303 blocks) or continue with the current
+   setting?
+   Fixing, due to --fix
    root@OpenWrt:~# parted /dev/sda unit MiB print
     Model: ATA VBOX HARDDISK (scsi)
     Disk /dev/sda: 4096MiB